azfaraziz/Jupyterhub-spark-python-k8s/README.md

 | Docker | 18.03.1-ce-mac65 |
 | VirtualBox | 5.2.12 |

-In addition, at least 10GB RAM and 4 CPUs available
+In addition, at least 10GB RAM and 4 Cores available

 ## Installation Version